ludwigandersson/thermospy/README.md

   * Support multiple cameras
   * Support multiple measurements from one picture
   * Support for a simple thermometer sensor
-  * Add db support to the server and log temperatures over time.
   * Use OpenCV or similar to fetch images from the webcam
   * Add support for auto-scan (i.e auto detect the Seven Segment display).